weaversa/cryptol-course/labs/overview/overview.md

 [0, 0, 0, 0, 1, 2, 0, 2, 4]
 ```

-* **Parallel** -- Parallel definitions consume elements from multiple lists simultaneously (when separated by a vertical bar `|`) and terminate when one list is exhausted.
-Typically, the size of a Parallel comprehension will be the minimum of the sizes of the supplied lists:
+* **Parallel** -- Parallel definitions consume elements from multiple sequences simultaneously (when separated by a vertical bar `|`) and terminate when one sequence is exhausted.
+Typically, the size of a Parallel comprehension will be the minimum of the sizes of the supplied sequences:

 ```sh
 labs::overview::overview> [ x + y | x <- [1 ..
 10] | y <- [1 ..
 10] ]